The Library subscribes to several key databases which provide access to

 4. Drop by the LibSmart point in the Learning Commons (Brunel Library floor 1) Monday-Friday 1-5 to see a Librarian - check at the LibSmart point, or Librarian's Twitter feeds for timings each week

-5. Book an appointment with your Subject Librarian, or email them - details on the Library guides
+5. Book an appointment with your Academic Liaison Librarian, or email them - details on the Library guides

-5. Come to a Financial Resources Suite drop-in (Library Floor 1) with the Business and Economics & Finance librarians, Alice Cann and Kanwal Virdee (these may not run every week due to other commitments - check on Twitter for details):
+5. Come to a Financial Resources Suite drop-in (Library Floor 1) with the Business librarians, Alice Cann and Kanwal Virdee (these may not run every week due to other commitments - check on Twitter for details):

 Tuesday 2-2:30 - with Alice